 How to learn to play the guitar

-How to learn to play the guitar quickly and easily?
+How to learn to play the guitar fast and easily?
 No way.
 This business requires patience, diligence, hard work and determination.
 But as soon as you start, the magic of guitar music will captivate you, drag you in so much that you won’t notice how you will have learned another solo.
 If you are still in doubt, this article will cover the main aspects of learning.
 If you get interested – join the community of guitarists.

 First you need to decide which guitar you want to learn to play.
 Some features of the technique, posture, hand position, as well as the choice of the instrument itself depend on this.
 Which guitar do you like best?